abdoudiaw/Efficient-Sampling/tableII/README.txt

-# Efficient learning
-The repository shows an Efficient learning method based on finding critical points on a response surface using an optimizer.

-To run the script in TableI and TableII you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic

-# mystic
-highly-constrained non-convex optimization and uncertainty quantificatin

-#

 Adjustable settings are in _model.py, but are set at values used in manuscript.
-Results may be slightly different due to randomness from sampler and optimizer.
+Results may be slightly different due to randomness from sampler and optimizer, and the code has been slightly refactored over time.

 Executes with:
   $ python main_workflow.py
-and may take anywhere from a few minutes to a few days, depending on the model and tolerance used, and randomness.
+and may take anywhere from a few minutes to a few hours, depending on the model and tolerance used, and randomness.
 Relevant information is printed to stdout, and also dumped into several files:
 - cost.pkl: the objective function